Thursday, October 17, 2024

 Sometimes past experience is a hindrance.

-Past experience is sometimes a hindrance to creative and pragmatic solutions.
+Past experience sometimes is the most destructive hindrance to creative and pragmatic solutions.

 Good example can be taken from politicians.